ryanconley1/flux-tmc-multitenant/README.md

 The platform admin repo has the following directories
 ### clustergroups
- this contains directories with Flux config for each group.
+ This contains directories with Flux config for each group.
 This is where the base bootstrap config lives.
 This is used when initially configuring a cluster group's `Kustomization` in TMC.
 Everything is initiated from here.

 ```
 clustergroups